 Whether you want to chill along the beaches of Pagudpud, try out the fresh local delicacies, coast along the sand dunes, or just take a leisurely stroll around the city center, you will definitely be captivated by the tourist spots and activities in Laoag.

-Starting October 2020, travelers from the Philippines can once again discover Laoag’s beaches, heritage sites, and museums.
+Travelers from the Philippines can once again discover Laoag’s beaches, heritage sites, and museums.
 But with the threat of COVID-19 pandemic, the Inter-Agency Task Force on Emerging Infectious Diseases (IATF-EID) and the local government unit has announced a set of guidelines and tourist requirements to comply before you make your trip to the ‘Sunshine City’ of Ilocos Norte.

-Domestic tourists can only enter Laoag via its Badoc and Pagudpud gateways, including the Laoag International Airport (LAO), The visitors’ assistance centers in these provincial borders can only process the arrival of tourists from 6 AM to 10 AM only.
+Domestic tourists can only enter Laoag via its Badoc and Pagudpud gateways, including the Laoag International Airport (LAO).

 Here are the requirements that you need to prepare before going to Laoag: